 My faith teaches me that marriage is between one man and one woman.
 Marriage is sacred covenant between a man and a woman, as Christ is to the church.
 To create and design something from my heart that helps celebrate their marriage would be dishonoring to God, and my convictions.

 Ingersoll came to her store with his request, she gently told him “no,” gave him a hug, and referred him to a florist who had no such objections.
-The Washington’s attorney general and the American Civil Liberties Union responded with ruinous lawsuits that may drive her out of business.
+The state of Washington’s attorney general and the American Civil Liberties Union responded with ruinous lawsuits that may drive her out of business.
 The state supreme court ruled against her, but the case has been remanded in light of Masterpiece Cakeshop v.
 Colorado Civil Rights Commission.

 Cases such as this are difficult because they involve conflicting rights.
 Many states and localities prohibit discrimination on the basis of sexual orientation, and every state and the Constitution’s First Amendment protect religious liberty.
 Some of these cases also raise questions about whether florists, bakers, photographers, or other creative professionals can be compelled to communicate messages to which they object.